moutella/joycon2mouse/README.md

 - IMPORTANT: It'll assume you're using it sideways.
 Use it in that orientation (or edit the code to not, if you want.)

 - Open the script.
-- Put the Joy-Con in sync mode (small black button on the edge).
+- Put the Joy-Con in sync mode (small colored button on the edge).
 - When prompted, enter whether it’s a left or right Joy-Con.
 - The script will parse and translate input to a virtual Xbox 360 controller.